 Please note that you cannot use e-Licensing to submit your application if you are using credits from a Third Country Licence.
-In this instance, you would need to submit a paper form instead.
+In this instance, you would need to submit a paper or online AVOKA form instead.

 You can submit your application using our online form.

 If you choose this method, you will need to upload the following supporting evidence:

 If your Theoretical knowledge (TK) exams have been passed with another NAA: